apache/gravitino/docs/docker-image-details.md

 Changelog

 - apache/gravitino-playground:trino-435-gravitino-0.6.0-incubating (Switch to Apache official DockerHub repository)
-  - Use `datastrato/trino:435-gravitino-0.5.1` Dockerfile to rebuild the image.
+  - Use Gravitino release 0.6.0 Dockerfile to build the image.

 - datastrato/trino:435-gravitino-0.5.1
   - Based on Gravitino 0.5.1, you can know more information from 0.5.1 release notes.